 A material weakness is a deficiency or combination of deficiencies in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-We identified the following deficiency as a material weakness:
+We identified the following deficiencies as material weaknesses.